 I add additional words that were added in editing, but were not on original script

 A benefit of this process is it is a good final proof of the video segment.
-I have occasionally found errors that were missed in the other levels of proofing
+I have occasionally found errors that were missed in the other levels of proofing.

 When the script matches the video, I format it to create a final transcript for storage as a PDF attached to the PD 360 or Common Core Platform